h4ckm03d/lumochift.org/content/posts/pointer.md

 `music := Music{"November Rain", 20, "Gun n Roses"}` code represent our 1GB variable and `p` contains the reference with value `0x10444240` (represented by an ampersand).
 We can use asterisk `*` to take value from referenced by the pointer.
 With those example we have origical size of music data is 20 bytes and pointer only 4 bytes.
 Pointer size have same size with int variable in Go.
 Even if I increase the size of struct/variable the pointer remain same size.

 I hope you can understand.
-See ya on the next [Golang 101] post...
+See ya on the next tulisan post...
 [Example]: https://play.golang.org/p/FqVdZ6ntLN
-[Golang 101]: /categories/golang101/